 What are Circular Polarizing Filters?

 Circular Polarizing Filters are one of those items that a lot of photographers have in their bags, but just don’t understand why they keep them, what they do, or even how they got them.
 For some folks, they look at the glass and assume that it’s like their polarized sunglasses, and they’re not that far off.
-As Wikipedia states, Polarizing FIlters are often placed in front of the camera lens in photography in order to darken skies, manage reflections, or suppress glare from the surface of lakes or the sea.
+As Wikipedia states, Polarizing FIlters are often placed in front of the camera lens in order to darken skies, manage reflections, or suppress glare from the surface of lakes or the sea.

 With that “quick and dirty” explanation under our belt, we see ourselves reviewing the K&F Concept Circular Polarizing CPL Filter.
 Before we get too far into it, it’s important to note that we were provided with a review copy of this filter, and paid no money to obtain it.
 That being said, the review of this product is honest and written free of influence.